Chye-yang/langchain-ReAct/README.md

 Each script in this repository contains detailed comments explaining the purpose and functionality of the code.
 This will help you understand the flow and logic behind each example.

-## FAQ

-**Q: What is LangChain?**
-A: LangChain is a framework designed to simplify the process of building applications that utilize language models.

-**Q: How do I set up my environment?**
-A: Follow the instructions in the "Getting Started" section above.
-Ensure you have Python 3.10 or 3.11 installed, install Poetry, clone the repository, install dependencies, rename the `.env.example` file to `.env`, and activate the Poetry shell.

-**Q: I am getting an error when running the examples.
-What should I do?**
-A: Ensure all dependencies are installed correctly and your environment variables are set up properly.
-If the issue persists, seek help in the Skool community or open an issue on GitHub.

-**Q: Can I contribute to this repository?**
-A: Yes!
-Contributions are welcome.
-Please open an issue or submit a pull request with your changes.

-**Q: Where can I find more information about LangChain?**
-A: Check out the official LangChain documentation and join the Skool community for additional resources and support.

-## Support

-If you encounter any issues or have questions, feel free to open an issue on GitHub or ask for help in the Skool community.

 ## License